Barclay–Vesey Building: 20th-century use

 New York Telephone originally had four dial telephone exchanges at the Barclay–Vesey Building.
 Two additional exchanges were activated in 1928, which would be able to serve 125,000 additional subscribers; at the time, Lower Manhattan was one of the busiest telephone districts in the world.
 During the mid-20th century, office space was gradually removed to make room for additional equipment.

 In 1970, the company signed an agreement to move its executive offices to 1095 Avenue of the Americas, a proposed 53-story speculative development near Bryant Park in Midtown Manhattan, which would be larger than the existing West Street offices.
 Two years later, the New York Telephone offices had moved out of the Barclay–Vesey Building, though the switching offices remained.
 When NYNEX was formed as a result of the breakup of the original AT&T in 1984, the building became NYNEX's headquarters.
 Improvements in technology resulted in the invention of smaller telephone equipment, leading to an increase in available office space at the Barclay–Vesey Building.
 By the 1990s, some office workers were moving back into the Barclay–Vesey Building.

 The exteriors and ground-floor lobbies of the Barclay–Vesey Building and two other telecommunications buildings were designated city landmarks by the New York City Landmarks Preservation Commission in 1991.
 New York Telephone supported the designation, and the company's own media had previously described the building as a "landmark".
-The Barclay–Vesey Building became the headquarters of Bell Atlantic following Bell Atlantic's 1997 merger with NYNEX.
+The building became the headquarters of Bell Atlantic following Bell Atlantic's 1997 merger with NYNEX.
 Subsequently, in 2000, the building became Verizon Communications' headquarters after Verizon was formed from the merger of Bell Atlantic and GTE.